lshake/fluffy-spoon/readme.md

 ```

 ### To create the project and resources
-Ensure that your private key is stored as ~/.ssh/id_rsa, or set the playbook variable "tower_ssh_
+Ensure that your private key is stored as ~/.ssh/id_rsa edit the lookup in the playbook.

 ```
 cd tower_benchmark/ansible